 - 2. Place all of the ingredients in a large, heavy-bottomed stockpot.
 Add enough water to cover the shells by 1 inch (about 3 1/2 quarts water).
 Bring to a boil, skimming the foam that forms on the surface.
 Reduce the heat to medium-low and simmer gently for 45 minutes to 1 hour.

 - 3. Strain the stock through a fine-mesh sieve into a large container.
 Cool completely, cover, and refrigerate.
 (The stock can be refrigerated for up to 3 days or frozen in airtight containers for up to 2 months.
-Tip: Freeze the stock in ice cube trays, then pop out the cubes, and toss them into a resealable freezer bag.
-That way you can use the exact amount called for in a recipe.)
+You may wish to freeze the stock in ice cube trays until solid, then pop out the cubes and toss them in a resealable freezer bag and stash them in the freezer.
+Then measure how much liquid each ice cube yields by filling it with water and then pouring it into a measuring cup.
+When you need to defrost some shrimp stock, you can defrost the exact amount of stock that your recipe requires.)

 Hungry for more?
 Chow down on these: